myupctoys/AFR-Data-Sets/README.md

 ![image](https://github.com/myupctoys/AFR-Data-Sets/assets/5317221/7c0cd211-073b-4d7d-8a10-aec4968f331f)

-The problem with the first image is the "zero" data points and the polygon surface corresponding to the surrounding "real" data point distorts the underlying data "trend for want of a btter word" visually.
+The problem with the first image is the "zero" data points and the polygon surface corresponding to the surrounding "real" data point distorts the underlying data "trend for want of a better word" visually.
 The second image is the same data set, with the 0 data points changed to an average of the array, array drawn, then the original 0 data points (now an average) deleted.
 Note still not valid but intuitively makes more sense.

 When I come up with a better way of altering those 0 data points I will post an image.
 Have tried a few vairaions on the theme of liner, bilinear, bicuibic with the above "avarge for the zero points; but not happy with the resutls.